chuangcaleb/music-theme-recognition/README.md

 1. `generate_jsymbolic_config.py` builds a configuration script based on the MIDI files found in the bin directory.
 2. Run `jSymbolic` with [themeConfigFile.txt](calculating_dataset/themeConfigFile.txt) as the configuration script.
-3. Finally, run `clean_db.py` to clean up the database for use.
+3. Finally, run `clean_db.py` to clean up the database for use. 'definition_dump/py` dumps the definition data from xml to csv.

 These three steps can (and should) be automatically executed.